bridgecrew-perf6/RESTy-deploy/README.md

 ![uml](./uml.PNG)

 ## phase_3
-in this phase i used useEffect hook to remove data from the result text area after 15 sec [phase-3 PR](https://github.com/idreesalmasri/RESTy-deploy/pull/1)
+in this phase i used useEffect hook to remove data from the result text area after 15 sec  <br>
+[phase-3 PR](https://github.com/idreesalmasri/RESTy-deploy/pull/1)